Allens Arthur Robinson

 Illustrious clients of the firm around this time included the Bank of New South Wales (now Westpac) and Frank Packer's Consolidated Press.
 The Bank of New South Wales asked the firm to oppose moves by the Chifley government to nationalise the banks.
 In 1947, Garfield Barwick, a future High Court Judge and, later, Chief Justice, presented the case to the High Court of Australia, and then to the Privy Council.
 The firm was successful and the Chifley government was prevented from nationalising the banks.

 In the early 1960s, the practice again expanded and the decision was made to move into new offices in the P&O Building, on the corner of Hunter and Castlereagh streets.
 During these years, the firm was brimming with intellectuals, including Geoffrey Robertson, David Marr and Bruce Donald.
-Denis Allen's son David Wigram Allen became a partner in 1960 until his death in 1967.
+Denis Allen's son David Wigram Allen became a partner in 1960 and remained so until his retirement in the 1980s.

 The 1960s saw the ascendancy of large accountancy firms and the strengthening of rival law firms, Freehill Hollingdale and Page being a particularly notable example.
 The global expansion of corporations meant that overseas dealings became a major area of legal practice and between 1968 and 1972 the firm brokered deals with American companies wanting to expand their interests in Australia.
 Such international deals led Cecil Coleman to study American law firms, such as White and Case, and observe how their attractive features could be adapted to the Australian law firm.
 Important clients at this time included IPEC, Gucci, Philips, the Nine Network, Bayer and CBS Records.